tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 A masternode (MN) is a server on a decentralised network [[7]](https://medium.com/@averagejoecrypto/masternodes-risk-vs-reward-6ca41eccfb08).
 It is utilised to complete unique functions in ways ordinary nodes cannot.
 It can be used for features like direct send/instant transactions or private transactions [[8]](https://cointelegraph.com/news/the-rise-of-masternodes-might-soon-be-followed-by-the-creation-of-servicenodes).

-Because of their increased capabilities, masternodes typically require a sizeable investment in order to run.
+Because of their increased capabilities, masternodes typically require an investment in order to run.
 However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating. [[8]](https://cointelegraph.com/news/the-rise-of-masternodes-might-soon-be-followed-by-the-creation-of-servicenodes)

 Masternodes will get the standard return on their stakes.
 But will also be entitled to a portion of the transaction fees.
 Allowing for a greater ROI. [[10]](https://cointelegraph.com/news/the-rise-of-masternodes-might-soon-be-followed-by-the-creation-of-servicenodes)